Misbah-ul-Haq: Playing style

+Post-retirement

 Coaching career

 On 4 September 2019, Misbah was appointed as the head coach for Pakistan cricket team as well as chief selector on a 3-year contract.
 This is the first time someone had simultaneously held both positions in Pakistan cricket.
 This started well for Misbah who won the One day international series 2–0.
 But then in the T20 series Sri Lanka pulled off a shock result and whitewashed Pakistan.
 Afterwards he led the team in Australia where they lost the test series 2–0.

 In October 2020, he resigned as chief selector of Pakistan national cricket team.
-His first tour as just the Head Coach came against New Zealand where Pakistan were beaten 2–0.
+His first tour as just the head coach came against New Zealand where Pakistan were beaten 2–0.
 After this he led Pakistan to their first Test series win against South Africa since 2003.

-On 6 September 2021, Misbah resigned as the Head Coach of Pakistan.
+On 6 September 2021, Misbah resigned as the head coach of Pakistan.

 In July 2022, he become the head coach of Muzaffarabad Tigers in Kashmir Premier League (KPL) season 2.

+As of 2024 Misbah-ul-Haq is part of PCB cricket technical committee alongside Junaid Zia and Usman Tasleem.